gblosser42/world-of-lendis/Lendis/Religion/The Dragon Ideal/The Dragon Ideal.md

 Followers of the Dragon Ideal tend to pick one Metallic Dragon to attempt to emulate, focusing their efforts on improving and acting along that line.
 A handful of dedicated practitioners aim for the Platinum Dragon Ideal, a high standard to hold themselves to.

 Each Ideal has a different set of Edicts and Anathema, as well as different Devotee Benefits.
-All Ideals have the [[heal|Heal]] Divine Font.
+All Ideals have the [[heal|Heal]] Divine Font and can choose Holy sanctification.

 The six Dragon Ideals are: The [[Brass Ideal]], The [[Bronze Ideal]], The [[Copper Ideal]], The [[Gold Ideal]], The [[Silver Ideal]], and The [[Platinum Ideal]].